dmlc/xgboost/multi-node/hadoop/README.md

 Notes
 ====
-* The code has been tested on MapReduce 1 (MRv1), it should be ok to run on MapReduce 2 (MRv2, YARN).
+* The code has been tested on MapReduce 1 (MRv1) and YARN, it recommended run on MapReduce 2 (MRv2, YARN).
-* The code is multi-threaded, so you want to run one xgboost per node/worker, which means the parameter <n_workers> should be less than the number of slaves/workers.
+* The code is multi-threaded, so you want to run one xgboost per node/worker, which means you want to set <n_thread_per_worker> to be number of cores you have on each machine.
+  - You will need YARN to set specify number of cores of each worker
-* The hadoop version now can only save the final model and evaluate test data locally after the training process.
+* The hadoop version save the final model into HDFS